Margaret Suckley: Association with Roosevelt

 In the early 1930s Suckley and Roosevelt spoke of having a cottage built at a shared favorite spot they called "Our Hill", which eventually became Roosevelt's Top Cottage.
 Two of the rare photographs of Franklin Delano Roosevelt in a wheelchair were taken by Suckley there.

 Suckley raised Scottish terriers and gave one to President Roosevelt, which he renamed Fala.
 The dog quickly became famous, and Suckley wrote a children's book about him.

 During World War II, Suckley often stayed for long visits at the White House, keeping the president company.
 Although Roosevelt is known to have had an affair with Lucy Mercer during World War I, there is no direct evidence that he had a similar relationship with Suckley, although there was an emotional connection.
 Roosevelt apparently instructed Suckley to burn at least some of the letters he wrote to her, which has fueled speculation about their content.
 Surviving letters include affectionate personal remarks, as well as reports and reflections about the progress of the war and meetings with figures such as Winston Churchill and Joseph Stalin at the Yalta Conference.

-After Roosevelt died, his daughter Anna Roosevelt Halsted and a friend came upon a cache of Suckley's letters, hidden in the box from his stamp collection that Roosevelt took everywhere with him.
-There is no indication, however, that his daughter read or understood the significance of the letters, which she returned to Suckley.
+After Roosevelt died, his daughter Anna Roosevelt Halsted and a friend came upon a cache of Suckley's letters, hidden in a box from his stamp collection that he took everywhere with him.
+Anna, who was 39 at the time, gave no later indication she read or understood the significance of the letters before returning them to Suckley.

 After Roosevelt's death

 Having served as Roosevelt's personal archivist, Suckley played a key role in setting up the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, where she worked until 1963.

 In 1980 she helped establish Wilderstein Preservation Inc, a group dedicated to preserving the house and 45-acre riverfront property of her family home, now a National Historic Landmark.
-She continued to live at Wilderstein until her death.

-Suckley died on June 29, 1991, in Rhinebeck, New York.
+She continued to live there until her death on June 29, 1991.

 Cultural references

 Numerous newspaper articles published about Suckley have speculated about her relationship with Roosevelt.
-Suckley's relationship with Roosevelt was the subject of a book, Closest Companion (1995), by historian Geoffrey Ward.
+It was the subject of a book, Closest Companion (1995), by historian Geoffrey Ward.

 The relationship is also the subject of a play centered on the 1939 visit to Hyde Park by King George VI, by playwright Richard Nelson titled Hyde Park on Hudson.
 Drawn from Suckley's private journals, Nelson's play fictionalizes Suckley's relationship with FDR as sexual, even though most biographers suggest otherwise.
 A production of Nelson's play was broadcast on BBC Radio 3 in 2009.
 The story was also adapted into the 2012 motion picture Hyde Park on Hudson, with Laura Linney as Suckley, Bill Murray as Roosevelt, and Samuel West as King George VI.